tyrw/css-tricks-react-auth/README.md

 }
 ```

-Now we have a very simple app with routing:
+Now we have ourselves a very simple app with routing:

 | Route        | Description                              |
 | :----------- | :--------------------------------------- |